 Dosing Info: This is a complete one-pill, once-daily drug regimen.
 It can be taken with or without food.

 The most common side effects of Dovato are headache, diarrhea, nausea, insomnia and fatigue.

 If you also have hepatitis B virus (HBV) and take Dovato, your hepatitis may become worse if you stop taking it.
 The lamivudine in Dovato also works against HBV.
 Do not stop taking Dovato without first talking with your healthcare provider.

-For a review of other drug interactions, including prescription and over-the-counter medications and supplements that should not be taken with Dovato or may require dose adjustments, consult the Juluca package insert.
+For an overview of drug interactions, including prescription and over-the-counter medications and supplements that should not be taken with Dovato or may require dose adjustments, consult the Dovato package insert.

 Before taking this medication, tell your doctor if you have kidney disease or liver disease (including hepatitis B).
 In addition, tell your doctor if you are pregnant or planning to become pregnant; if you are breast feeding, and all your medical conditions, including all prescription and over-the-counter medications and supplements you are taking.